 Kvosin Downtown Hotel

-This great little property is one of the best budget hotels you’ll find anywhere.
-It’s located just behind Reykjavik Cathedral and the Icelandic Parliament and everything is within easy walking distance.
+This great little property is one of the best budget hotels anywhere.
+It’s located just behind Reykjavik Cathedral, and the Icelandic Parliament, and everything is within easy walking distance.

-There are a number of apartment hotels in Reykjavik and they’re a great choice; you can spread out a bit in the extra space and you can also enjoy the benefits of a kitchen in your room.
+There are a number of apartment hotels in Reykjavik, and they’re a great choice; you can spread out a bit in the extra space and enjoy the benefits of a kitchen in your room.

 The Skolavoroustigur Apartments is a great mid-range option of this type.
-It’s close to everything, has a restaurant on-site, city views, and free WiFi.
-Rooms are spacious and many have balconies.
+It’s close to everything and has on-site restaurant, city views, and free WiFi.
+Rooms are spacious, and many have balconies.